Autos

 for a maximum amount of surface area for the hot gases to pass.
 Catalytic converters become

 useless in the presence of lead due to catalyst poisoning.
-Catalytic
+Catalytic converters

-catalyst poisons are lead, sulfur, zinc, manganese, silicon and phosphorus.
-Removal of sulfur from a
+poisons are lead, sulfur, zinc, manganese, silicon

 catalyst surface by running heated exhaust gases over the catalyst surface is